Kim Kardashian At Risk Of Trauma During Dubai Trip With Makeup Artist Following Arrests In Connection To Paris Robbery

 Kim is determined to get over the bad memories

-Kim’s return on social media at the beginning of the year signaled that she was determined to put the past behind her and work towards a great year ahead.
-This means she does not want anything to stand in the way of progress especially the things that happened last year.
+Kim’s return to social media at the beginning of the year signaled that she was determined to put the past behind her and work towards a great year ahead.
+This means she does not want anything to stand in the way of progress, especially the things that happened last year.
 The Dubai trip will be her first international trip since she was robbed, meaning it is a huge step for her.

 The 36-year-old posted some hints about the trip on Snapchat on Monday.
 One of the photos she posted was a selfie which featured her and the makeup artist in a room full of makeup products on a table.
 The photo was also captioned, “Master Class Dubai 4 Day Countdown.”
-It was an indicator that Kim was eager to get back out there and she will not let anything bring down her spirit.
+It was an indicator that Kim was eager to get back out there, and she will not let anything bring down her spirit.
 The reality star also posted a video giving a better view of the makeup products.

-The reality star has clearly been excited about the trip and the progress by the French police is also an assurance that things are getting back to normal for her.
-She is also more prepared in terms of security and she has been more careful ever since the robbery incident.
+The reality star has clearly been excited about the trip, and the progress by the French police is also an assurance that things are getting back to normal for her.
+She is also more prepared in terms of security, and she has been more careful ever since the robbery incident.

 Kim Kardashian West 'in fear' after Paris robbery arrests #KimKardashian #KanyeWest https://t.co/8CR6KV1kKv pic.twitter.com/rNwiqThz0k